 It’s always a topic of debate between the people that whether there is a difference between Gelatin and Collagen or not.
-Most people think that both are same in respect to all the points but the opinion varies too.
+Most people think that both are the same with respect to all the points but the opinion varies too.
 We will discuss the difference between Collagen vs Gelatin in our review.

 Collagen and Gelatin, both are the form of protein that is derived or extracted from animals collagen protein.
-These collagen protein are thus be found in the connective tissues of animals like sheep and pigs.
-Muslims have their contrast so they prefer collagen and gelatin that is derived from other sources or animal other than a pig.
+These collagen proteins are thus available in the connective tissues of animals like sheep and pigs.
+Muslims have their contrast so they prefer collagen and gelatin that is derived from other sources or animals other than a pig.

-Both collagen and gelatin have most of the properties similar but their nutrition value and culinary use vary from each other.
+Both collagen and gelatin have most properties similar but their nutrition value and culinary use vary from each other.
 They both are prepared and processed in different ways.

 The main physical property that varies is the gelatin and collagen is the gelatinizing property of gelatin.
-The collagen, when added in the liquid result, is rapid dissolve whereas when gelatin is added, need a proper heating time to dissolve then it is gelatinized in a cool temperature to form a jelly material.
+The collagen, when added to the liquid result, is rapidly dissolved whereas when gelatin is added, needs a proper heating time to dissolve then it is gelatinized at a cool temperature to form a jelly material.

 Before proceeding to know the difference between the collagen and gelatin, we should know the individual properties of both of them.

-The confusion that arises between the collagen and gelatin is because of their two different forms of the same thing.
+The confusion that arises between collagen vs gelatin is because of their two different forms of the same thing.
 They both are initially derived from the same origin but further their different use divide them into two forms.

-Structurally, collagen is seen as a tough, elastic protein.
+Structurally, collagen is as a tough, elastic protein.
 The structure is complex and versatile.

-It is found in tissues of skin, joints and ligaments and tendons.
-It is mostly found in connective tissues.
+It is found in tissues of the skin, joints and ligaments, and tendons.
+It is mostly available in connective tissues.

-The amino acids like proline, glycine, and arginine are assembled in our cells.
-These amino acids can be easily added to our diet and our very important for us.
+The amino acids also like proline, glycine, and arginine are assembled in our cells.
+These amino acids can be easily added to our diet and are very important for us.

-The processed collagen is termed as gelatin.
-For people who don’t eat snacks or like to eat raw food and prefer cooked, roasted and baked foods, love to do experiments with processed collagen that is gelatin.
-The difference between the collagen and gelatin is the processed process as people like.
+The processed collagen is termed gelatin.
+People who don’t eat snacks or like to eat raw food and prefer cooked, roasted, and baked foods, love to do experiments with processed collagen that is gelatin.
+The difference between collagen and gelatin is the processed process as people like.

 The process of slow heating results in gelatinized form, jelly.
 Just when we whipped the egg and the ruled beaten eggs can never be turned into yolk and egg whites again, the process of formation of jelly is the same.